 There is no per-group key in 411.
 The groups mechanism is only a convenience feature, without strong security to enforce it.
-Specifically, a node can eavesdrop on messages for a foreign group that it is not a member of.
+Specifically, a node can eavesdrop on messages for a foreign group that it is not a member of

 Group names are multi-level, and resemble file paths.
-By default, every node is a member of the '/' group (corresponding to the traditional top-level 411 group), and the '/Membership' group, where membership is the node membership in the frontend database, such as "Compute" or "NAS".
+By default, every node is a member of the '/' group (corresponding to the traditional top-level 411 group), and the '/Membership' group, where membership is the node membership in the frontend database with the spaces replaced by underscores, so compute nodes are part of "Compute" and NAS Appliance are part of the "NAS_Appliance" group (this is due to a limitation of makefile in handling spaces).